biolab/datasets/README.md

 * name: data set file name
 * title:  a short title (less then 40 characters)
 * description:  description of the data set
+* collection: name of original repository
+* reference: any references to essential publications of the data set
 * tags: a list of tags
 * target: the type of target class, if any (categorical, numeric, or None)
 * version:  data set version
 * year: year when the data set was first published
-* collection: name of original repository
 * instances: number of data instances
 * missing: does data contain any missing values?
 * variables: number of independent variables (class and meta variables excluded)